 The Global Health MPH Program is an in-residence, full-time, day program where students complete a minimum of 63 credits of required and elective coursework, a practicum, and a thesis as part of their course of study.
 Cohorts of around 45 individuals from around the world move through the program together and learn from each other.
 Students have access to all University of Washington courses and are encouraged take advantage of classes and opportunities offered in other departments and schools.

 MPH Common Core Curriculum

-The UW School of Public Health (SPH) is excited to launch the MPH Common Core in Autumn 2020.
-These MPH Common Core Courses will incorporate student-centered learning strategies and use of real-world case studies while meeting the Council on Education for Public Health's (CEPH) 22 Foundational MPH Competencies.
+The UW School of Public Health (SPH) launched the MPH Common Core in Autumn 2020.
+The following six MPH Common Core Courses (23 credits) incorporate student-centered learning strategies and use of real-world case studies while meeting the Council on Education for Public Health's (CEPH) 22 Foundational MPH Competencies.
 Students will learn by solving problems and through teamwork in small groups.
 Courses will be taught by teams of instructors from different disciplines across public health.
-Global health required and elective curriculum will complement the MPH common core.

 - Fundamentals of Public Health (PHI 511, autumn, 3 credits)